 For the would-be business owner, choosing the best business entity is important for how you’ll want to run things.
 Here are a few business entity types to consider:

 It may be in your best interest to reach out to a business attorney to help you understand each of these in more detail before making a decision.

 Missouri is a growing hot-spot for technology companies, and the state has crafted numerous incentives to bring in more startups.
 Still, that’s not the only type of company that can succeed.
 Since Missouri is largely rural and has relatively low property costs, it’s a great place to start a farming or manufacturing business that needs large warehouses or a lot of space.

 In recent years, Missouri has made an effort to attract new businesses amidst stagnant growth.
-It only ranks 29th in economic expansion, and in many regards, it’s got a lot of untapped potentials.
+In terms of economic expansion, it’s got a lot of untapped potential.
 Cheaper living and business costs make it an excellent place to launch a business that will thrive in a rural environment.

 You can visit the Missouri Secretary of State’s website for a comprehensive list of basic filing costs for a variety of business structures in Missouri.

 LLCs have a $50 startup fee if you’re filing online and a $105 fee to file by mail, but these are only the basic fees for filing Articles of Organization.